codership/documentation/galeracluster/source/documentation/glossary.rst

    Logical State Transfer Method
       This is a type of back-end state transfer method that operates through the database server (e.g., ``mysqldump``).

-      .. note:: For more information, see :ref:`Logical State Snapshot <sst-logical>`.
+      For more information, see :ref:`Logical State Snapshot <sst-logical>`.

    Physical State Transfer Method
       This is another type of back-end state transfer method, but it operates on the physical media in the datadir (e.g., ``rsync`` and ``xtrabackup``).

-      .. note:: For more information, see :ref:`Physical State Snapshot <sst-physical>`.
+      For more information, see :ref:`Physical State Snapshot <sst-physical>`.

    Primary Component
       In addition to single-node failures, the cluster may be split into several components due to network failure.
 In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
 This component is called the Primary Component (PC).

-      .. note:: For more information on the Primary Component, see :doc:`weighted-quorum`.
+      For more information on the Primary Component, see :doc:`weighted-quorum`.

    Rolling Schema Upgrade
       The rolling schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method in which the :abbr:`DDL (Data Definition Language)` will only be processed locally on the node.
 The node is desynchronized from the cluster for the duration of the :abbr:`DDL (Data Definition Language)` processing in a way that it doesn't block the other nodes.
 When the :abbr:`DDL (Data Definition Language)` processing is complete, the node applies the delayed replication events and synchronizes with the cluster.

-      .. note:: For more information, see :ref:`Rolling Schema Upgrade <rsu>`.
+      For more information, see :ref:`Rolling Schema Upgrade <rsu>`.

    RSU
       See :term:`Rolling Schema Upgrade`.